F5Networks/f5-appsvcs-extension/README.md

-# F5 Application Services 3 Extension (AS3)
+# F5 BIG-IP Application Services 3 Extension (AS3)

 [![Slack Status](https://f5cloudsolutions.herokuapp.com/badge.svg)](https://f5cloudsolutions.herokuapp.com)
 [![Releases](https://img.shields.io/github/release/f5networks/f5-appsvcs-extension.svg)](https://github.com/f5networks/f5-appsvcs-extension/releases)
 [![Issues](https://img.shields.io/github/issues/f5networks/f5-appsvcs-extension.svg)](https://github.com/f5networks/f5-appsvcs-extension/issues)

 ## Introduction
-Application Services 3 Extension (AS3) is a flexible, low-overhead mechanism for managing application-specific configurations on a BIG-IP system.
+Application Services 3 Extension (AS3) is a flexible, low-overhead mechanism for managing application-specific configurations on a F5 BIG-IP system.
 AS3 uses a declarative model, meaning you provide a JSON declaration rather than a set of imperative commands.

 **IMPORTANT** Beginning with AS3 3.15.0, the RPM, Postman Collection, and checksum files will no longer be located in the **/dist** directory in this repository.
 These files can be found on the [Release page](https://github.com/F5Networks/f5-appsvcs-extension/releases), as **Assets**.
 You can find historical files by using the **Branch** drop-down, clicking the **Tags** tab, and then selecting the appropriate release.